juhoveli/fullstackproject/documentation/diary.md

 After few more tries I got the drawer working.
 Now there is a button on every screen, except Auth Stack, that opens drawer.
 Next I need to improve drawer logic.
 Also fixed some paddings on icons and refactored components.

+# 2nd June

+## Fixing issues

+Encountered a really big issue when I accidentally installed AsyncStorage packet to project with yarn instead of npm that I’ve used.
+For some unknown reason I was not able to build the project for iOS in Xcode anymore.

+I tried all I could, uninstalling packages, removing node_modules, removing caches and Xcode derived files, cleaning build folder, cloning git repository and installing it elsewhere, but all of these were without luck.

+What finally helped was just restoring the whole project file from TimeMachine backup.
+The file was 12 hours old so that was not what I wanted to try.
+Now that I was able to build the app again, I pulled the files from Github to this restored repository.
+So finally after 3 hours of trying I was able to continue the development from just berore the point where things went sideways.

+What I learned from this is that I must take local snapshots on an hourly basis if I want to restore changes more easily, as resetting to last commit with Git didn’t do the trick.

+As I searched for solutions, I learned that when cloning a repository and installing it, react-native link may not work because it’s not able to link all dependencies to Xcode project.
+This is why cloning and installing didn’t work in my case.
+Xcode complained about missing files.

+So today was not a very productive day, but maybe tomorrow I can install AsyncStorage with npm.